 - This is slightly more advanced to start this portrait by drawing by reducing the profile view to its purest form.

-- Begin with basic outline shapes by drawing a large circle which is then overlapped by a longer oval.
-The oval represents the front of the face so the same rules of proportion which were used to draw the front of the face will be applied here.
+- Begin with basic outline shapes by drawing a large circle, which is then overlapped by a more extended oval.
+The oval represents the front of the face, so the same rules of proportion used to draw the front of the face will be applied here.

-- Again subdivide the bottom half of the face to mark a point for the nose, subdivide again below then nose to mark a point where the mouth will be drawn.
+- Subdivide the bottom half of the face.
+To mark a point for the nose.
+Subdivide again below the nose to mark a point where the mouth will be drawn.

-- Practice drawing the of the side of the head and face by drawing a series of small sketches, this will let you practice the skill of drawing the head from different angles.
+- Practice drawing the side of the head and face by drawing a series of small sketches.
+This will let you practice the skill of drawing the head from different angles.

 Which Drawing Method Should You Use?